+CPIC's investments are evaluated monthly at market value and expressed in the form of the value of a CPIC share, namely an A share, B share or C share (see share performance tables on page 23).
 CPIC's Foundation Board is aware of the importance of being able to report good annual performances to the beneficiaries.
 However, the investment performance ought not to be obtained regardless of the price and ought not to cause risks of economic, social or ecological imbalance.
 That is why we at CPIC have the desire to act as responsible investors.
 In order to put that wish into practice, our asset management considers not only performance but also the criteria of sustainable investments.